sohang3112/apl/README.md

 ## Basic Idioms
-`↑A` (Mix) - converts a vector of vectors into a single matrix of scalars
+`↑A` (Mix) - converts a vector of vectors into a single matrix of scalars `⍕` (Format / Round) right argument to N decimal places, where N is left argument.
+If N=0, then this is same as finding nearest integer to number.

 ### Complex Numbers
 ```